 Other main attractions of the city are Palazzo Vecchio and Palazzo Medici Riccardi.

-Thanks also to the strong impulse given by the Medici family, Florence is home to a series of important scientific museums, including the Specola and the new Galileo Museum.
+Thanks also to the strong impulse given by the Medici family, Florence is home to a series of important scientific museums, including the Specola and the Galileo Museum.

 Some useful information

 During most part of the year the most important city museums have lots of visitors and waiting times can be long.
-We recommend booking your visit to the state museums at the official website of the Polo Museale Fiorentino.
+We recommend booking your visit to some of the state museums at the official website of the Polo Museale Fiorentino.

 The Florence Card allows you to visit 67 museums, villas and historical gardens in Florence.
 From August 1st, the Pratolino Park is also included in the Firenze Card.
 The card costs 72 euros and is valid for 72 consecutive hours, city transport included.
 You have priority access in the museums included in the Firenze Card.

 Most of the state museums are closed on Monday; but you still have many other museums and churches that are open on Monday.